-- Ethical and sustainability aspects of computational approaches to music, and the arts in general.
+- Ethical and sustainability aspects of computation for music, and the arts in general.

 - Historically informed design of electronic music instruments.